sical/meta-education/app/README.md

 # Meta Education Web App

+This app contains :

->  a REST API server using express.js and ES6
+-  backend : a REST API server using express.js and ES6
->  Single page app with React/Redux for frontend
+-  frontend : a single page app with React/Redux
->  build for production
+-  scripts : build for production

 ### Server app